Leaf-Agriculture/docs/docs/user_management_overview.md

 We made this very easy on one of our blog posts.

-Check our blog Post on [How to use Leaf’s API to retrieve Machinery Data from Climate Field View.][cfv]
+Check our blog Post on [Climate Field View authentication with Leaf][cfv]
 [cfv]: https://medium.com/leaf-agriculture/climate-field-view-authentication-with-leaf-386086804f73